 In 2013, the City pledged approximately \$20 million in various resources over a five year period to leverage another \$88.5 million in public and private funds including a \$30 million HUD Choice Neighborhood Initiative grant, for a transformational project in the Wheatley area.
 The funding was allocated for public infrastructure investment and gap financing.
 In FY 2018 (PY 2017) made its final allocation of \$2.5M to the Wheatley target area.
 Activities are ongoing.
-For FY 2019 (HUD PY 2018), the City does have any specific areas targeted for assistance.
-Projects in the Action Plan are available to qualified citizens throughout the city.
+For FY 2020 (HUD PY 2019), the City will prioritize affordable rental and homeownership housing activities that align with the SA Tomorrow Comprehensive Plan Regional Centers.